shahbaz-ahmad/shahbaz-ahmad.github.io/_posts/2020-10-02-azure-application-proxy.md

 # Publishing On-Premises Web Application
-I have configured a one page web application, the details can be seen here.
+I have configured a one page web application, the details can be seen <a href="2020-10-02-web-app-windows-authentication.md" target="_blank">here</a>.

 To publish this on-premises application to external users:

 - Go to Azure **Active Directory | Enterprise Applications**
 - Click **On-premises application**